Split

 Feature Description

-The Split function is used to split line objects into new objects.
+The Split function divides line objects into new segments.

-- This function allows splitting line objects at any position clicked by the mouse.
+- This feature allows breaking line objects at any clicked position.

 - Applicable layers include line layers or CAD layers containing line objects.
 The target layer must be editable.

-- During splitting operations, the snapping function can be enabled for precise positioning, particularly useful when splitting at line intersections.
+- During splitting operations, the snapping function can be activated for precise positioning, particularly useful when breaking at line intersections.

-- If the selected split point is an intersection of multiple objects, the Select the object that you want to break dialog will appear, allowing selection of objects to split.
-Selected objects will be highlighted on the map.
+- When selecting intersection points of multiple objects, the Select the object that you want to break dialog appears, enabling object selection with highlighted visualization in the map.

-In SuperMap, closed line objects are considered to have coinciding start and end points (endpoints).
+In SuperMap, closed line objects are considered as features with coincident start and end points, collectively referred to as endpoints.

-When splitting closed line objects (e.g., circles, rectangles), the system automatically splits both endpoints simultaneously, generating two separate line objects.
+For closed line objects (e.g., circles, rectangles), a single split operation will automatically break both endpoints, generating two separate line objects.

-- After splitting, newly created line objects are temporarily displayed in different colors for visual distinction.
+- After splitting, newly created line objects are temporarily displayed in distinct colors for differentiation.

 Feature Entry